The Children's Cancer Centre

 • A sustainable environment with green spaces and a roof garden

-Find out more about the centre by taking a virtual tour or watching our video below.
+Find out more about the Children's Cancer Centre by watching our video below.

 There was a problem loading the video.
 It could be an issue with your device or network.